Save time and money with Loans Canada

 Do you know how your bankruptcy payments will be calculated?
 Find out here.

-For some consumers, their situation may get so bad that they can’t see a realistic way to get out of debt.
+For some consumers in Victoria, their situation may get so bad that they can’t see a realistic way to get out of debt.
 While these people have a few different things that they can do, bankruptcy may be the last resort option they’ve been looking for.

 As you are likely aware, bankruptcy is the legal process for when someone is unable to pay back their debt.
 It essentially gives someone a chance to start fresh in terms of debt, but they will have to relinquish some of their assets for liquidation.
 Here is a step by step guide to what you should expect when you file for bankruptcy in Victoria.